MiningDAO/DeMine/test/TestCases.md

  - [x] with payment failed, should fail
  - [x] claimUnnamed, success
  - [x] claim, success
-    - token stats should be updated
+    - allowance should be updated
-    - custodian should be paid
+    - custodian should be paid with proper price
-    - income of token issuer should increase
     - token should be transferred to claimer

 DeMineAgent Cashout Action
  - [x] with non owner, should fail
- - [x] with token already cashedout, should fail
+ - [x] with token already burned, should fail
+ - [x] with unrewarded cycle, should fail
- - [x] with nft.cashout failed, should fail
+ - [x] with tokens exceeding supply, should fail
  - [x] with proper tokens to cashout
     - token stats should be updated
     - owner should receive reward tokens